baeriivan/LinguisticEvolution/README.md

 ## Data description
 The data, a corpus of archive of the newspaper "Le Temps" between 1800 and 2000, is provided by the EPFL.
-It is said to have a size of approx. 20GB.
+It has a size of approx. 20GB.

 ## Deliverables
 - A python notebook explaining how the data was wrangled and cleaned.